Nov 12, 2024

 • Chronic fatigue

-The Urgency to Act in Response to the Acceleration of the Phenomenon
+The Urgency to Act in the Face of Accelerating Phenomenon

-The situation will worsen rapidly for several reasons:
+The situation is set to worsen rapidly for several reasons:

 • France is warming twice as fast as the global average